How to scrape data from Google Maps

 There are two ways to get your Google Maps data.
 Choose your starting point: search terms πŸ”Ž or URLs β€πŸ”— .

-πŸ”ŽπŸ“ Β How to scrape Google Maps by search term + location
+πŸ”ŽπŸ“ How to scrape Google Maps by search term + location

-But you can make your search even more granular in the πŸ“‘ Define the search area either by typing the rest of the address (state, US county, postal code) or by inserting the latitude and longitude coordinates of the area of your interest.
+Alternatively, you can make your search even more granular in the πŸ“‘ Define the search area either by typing the rest of the address (state, US county, postal code) or by inserting the latitude and longitude coordinates of the area of your interest.
 More detailed guide here πŸ›°.

 How to scrape Google Maps by area coordinates or postal address